biol4559-uva/CompEvoBio_modules/Module_1/Rivanna_basics.md

 <img src="/Module_1/images/create_new_repo8.jpeg" width="500"/>
 </p>

 2. One of the first steps in using `bash` is to learn how to navigate the file structure.
 Just like your computer, unix has a nested file structure and directory structures.
 One basic command is `pwd`.
 This gives you the **Present Working Directory**; this is the directory that you are currently in.
 You can see the files and folders of the directory that you are in by typing `ls`.
 This **lists* the files and folders.
 You can change the directory that you are in by typing `cd ___` where the blank is filled into the directory that you want.
-For instance, you can move to your scratch directory by typing `cd /scratch/aob2x`
+For instance, you can move to your scratch directory by typing `cd /scratch/aob2x`.
+Of course, you'll need to use your computing ID.

 3. Programs and commands like `ls` take arguments.
 For instance `ls -l` reports the output as a list. `ls -lh` reports the file sizes in human readable numbers. `ls -lha` reports all hidden files and folders too.
 Try `ls -lha ~/`.
 The files and folders starting wiht a `.` are hidden but you can still access them.
 They usually contain the settings for various programs.